rsvilenov/MaintenanceModeMiddleware/Configuration.md

     options.BypassFileExtension(".png");
 ```

-If no extensions are explicitly specified in `BypassFileExtension()` by the user, then these file extensions will remain accessable:
+If no extensions are explicitly specified in `BypassFileExtension()` by the user, then these file extensions will remain accessible:
 ```
 "css", "jpg", "png", "gif", "svg", "js"
 ```